 What does Charleen mean?

 Charleen /char-leen/ [2 sylls.] as a name for girls is of Old German origin, and the meaning of Charleen is "free man".
-Charleen is a variant transcription of Carol (Old German): originally a male name.
+Charleen is a variant form, with the prefix Ch-, of Carol (Old German): originally a male name.
 Charleen is also a form of Caroline (Old German).
 Charleen is also used as a variant of Charlene (Old German) and Charlotte (Old German).

 How popular is Charleen?